PaoloMissier/CSC8101-assignment-students-2019-20/docs/README.md

 The ratings dataset may be viewed as a user-movies matrix, where each cell is a rating (with a timestamp).
 In this task you create a representation of a graph of users, where each user is represented by a node, and there is an edge between two users u1, u2 if u1 and u2 have rated the same movie.
 The *weight* of the edge is the number of the same movies that have both rated.
 Note that for simplicity here we ignore the values of the ratings.

+**Added 10/2/2020: threshold the weights to reduce the overall connectivity**

+The graph you will generate is likely to have 1 or max 2 connected components, i.e., include the entire graph. this is because weights are being ignored.
+To alleviate this, think of a criterion you can use to prune low-weight edges.
+This can be a fixed threshold, or one determined in the basis of the weights distribution.
+Make sure you end up with >2 significant connected components as a result of this additional operation, and be prepared to discuss your solution during the viva.

 ## Task 5: Discover the connected components of the graph, and select the largest for the next task.
 [5 marks]